The Engineering Institute

 • Meet other young innovators who share your interests.

-• Learn to “think like an engineer,” analyzing and solving real-world problems.
+• Learn to “think like an engineer,” by analyzing and solving real-world problems.

-• Take on a variety of design challenges to hone creativity and problem-solving.
+• Take on design challenges to hone your creative and problem-solving skills.

 • Explore technology and equipment used by engineers.